-Internet of Things represents a general concept that revolves around network devices which sense and collect data from other tech gadgets and shares that data through the web to be processed and utilized for different purposes.
+Internet of Things represents a general concept that revolves around network devices which sense and collect data from other tech gadgets and share that data through the web to be processed and utilized for different purposes.

-Internet of Things (IoT) is expected to completely transform how computer networks will be used in coming times, according to most analysts.
+Internet of Things (IoT) is expected to completely transform how computer networks will be used in the coming times, according to most analysts.
 Many commercial applications of IoT technology are in vogue presently especially in the world of manufacturing.

 Some future consumer applications envisioned for IoT are reminiscent of science fiction and yet incredibly practical and realistic.
 Here are some ways how IoT can matter to our daily lives: